GeorgeDoit/PtixiakiLatest/README.md

-An ionic cordova boxing app, for my thesis.
+This is my thesis project.
+An IONIC hybrid boxing app.